 China is the original home of tea production while its origin area DongTing mountain in Jiangsu province is the birthplace of Bi Luo Chun Green Tea.

-Located in mountainous area with elevations ranging from 500 – 1,200 m, Yaming Bi Luo Chun tea garden covers a total area of 1,000 mu.
+Located in a mountainous area with elevations ranging from 500 – 1,200 m, Yaming Bi Luo Chun tea garden covers a total area of 1,000 mu.

-To ensure tea quality, chemical fertilizers and pesticides are strictly forbidden to use in this garden, except for the sheep and cattle manure.
+chemical fertilizers and pesticides are strictly forbidden to use in this garden, except for the sheep and cattle manure.
 Based on this theory, Yaming tea garden was authorized to label its products as USDA Organic in 2015.

 Tea Tree species